Shooterondeck77/project-2/README.md

 ### Product Listings

 - Products are displayed on the main page.
-- Each product includes details such as name, condition, and an image as well as rating
+- Each product includes details such as name, condition, and image as well as a rating
 - Users can click on a product to view more details.

 ### Shopping Cart